Skip to main content

 Keyword stuffing

-Modern ATS platforms and experienced recruiters both detect keyword stuffing — lists of skills or phrases repeated without meaningful context.
+Modern ATS platforms and experienced recruiters both detect unnatural repetition — lists of skills or phrases without meaningful context.
 Keywords must appear in sentences that demonstrate genuine use.
 A skills section listing 40 tools in a row triggers suspicion, not a higher score.

 Skills you do not have

 Only include tools, technologies, and methodologies you can speak about and demonstrate in an interview.
-If a job requires a skill you lack, the right response is to address that gap honestly in your cover letter — not to insert the keyword into your CV.
+If a job requires a skill you lack, address that gap honestly in your cover letter — not by inserting the keyword into your CV.

 Your core professional voice

 Tailoring is about adapting language, not rewriting your personality.
-If your CV currently reads as clear and direct, it should continue to do so after tailoring.
-Over-engineered CVs that read like they were written by a committee rather than a person are noticeably weaker when a recruiter reads them.
+A CV that reads as clear and direct before tailoring should still read that way after.
+Over-engineered CVs that sound like they were written by a committee are noticeably weaker when a recruiter reads them.

 JOBVIAN does this automatically for every role

 Upload your base CV once.
-JOBVIAN scrapes relevant job listings, scores each against your CV using semantic matching, and generates a fully tailored, ATS-optimized version for every role — in under 60 seconds per application.
-Steps 2 through 6 happen automatically.
+JOBVIAN discovers relevant job listings, scores each against your CV, identifies your keyword gaps, and generates a fully tailored, ATS-optimized version for every role — optimized overnight, ready when you wake up.

 The Bottom Line

-The six-step process above — matching the job title, extracting and mapping keywords, rewriting bullets with JD language, updating your skills section, writing a targeted summary, and running a final gap check — represents the complete tailoring workflow.
-Done once for a single application, it takes under an hour.
-Done consistently across every application, it is the single most reliable lever for improving your response rate.
+The process above — reading the JD three times, building a prioritised keyword map, rewriting bullets with JD language, updating your skills section and summary, and doing a final gap check — is the complete workflow.
+Done consistently, it is the single most reliable lever for improving your response rate.